Gerald Charles: Recent history

 The brand chose to maintain the Maestro case, an octagonal design originated by Genta in 2005, while implementing some design modifications to make the watches available to a wider audience.
 The Maestro case variations were redesigned by the creative director Octavio Garcia and featured diverse dials, a skeletonized style, and rubber straps in colors like blue and green.
 Garcia, with a significant background in watch design, brought his expertise to Gerald Charles.
 Having spent 11 years at Audemars Piguet (AP), including five years as its Chief Artistic Officer, Garcia is widely regarded as a prominent figure in the industry, often seen as the successor to Gerald Genta's legacy in terms of design innovation.

 In 2020 Gerald Charles released the Maestro Anniversary, inspired by Gérald Genta's 2005 Maestro design.
 This limited edition saw a successful sell-out of its 252 stainless steel pieces.

 In 2021 the "Premier 2021" chronograph and three hands watches have been launched in a limited edition of 25 pieces each.

 In May 2021 Gerald Charles introduced the Maestro 2.0 Automatic in Stainless Steel.

-In 2022 Gerald Charles launched the new Maestro 8.0 Squelette watch, distinctively designed under Octavio Garcia, featuring an ultra-thin, iconic Maestro case with an open-worked movement and 100 meters water resistance.
+In 2022 Gerald Charles launched the new Maestro 8.0 Squelette watch featuring an ultra-thin, iconic Maestro case with an open-worked movement and 100 meters water resistance.

 In 2023 Gerald Charles introduced the GC 9.0 Tourbillon Ref.
-GC9.0-A-01, a tribute to founder Gerald Charles Genta, featuring a 60-seconds Titanium flying tourbillon cage developed in collaboration with creative director Octavio Garcia.
+GC9.0-A-01, a tribute to founder Gerald Charles Genta, featuring a 60-seconds Titanium flying tourbillon cage.